 If you’re wondering “where can I buy chickens” if there’s no breeders close to you, then baby chick hatcheries are a good option.

-They are widely available across different states, and breed a variety of chickens and bantams that will lay healthy eggs for you to eat.
+They are widely available across different states and breed a variety of chickens and bantams.

 I’ve come home in the past only to realize about 2 hours later that there were chicks on my porch (not where packages are usually dropped off).